 Spring: Feb 15,16,17 <<<>>> summer

-There is an earlier report from Harlan Co Reservoir, where “scores” were present 12 Feb 2013 and as many as 300 were there by 16 Feb.
+There is an earlier report from Harlan Co Reservoir, where “scores” were present 12 Feb 2013 and as many as 300 were there by 16 Feb, and, in 2020, arrival in numbers was also early, with 30 there 10 Feb increasing to 150 by 14 Feb.
+Also in 2020, 30 arrived early at Calamus Reservoir, Loup Co 10 Feb and 50 were there 18 Feb.
 Typically, flocks arrive in late Mar, reaching peak numbers in late Apr.
 Early for the location was a flock of 126 at Lake McConaughy, Keith Co 5 Mar 2005, and a late flock of 136 was there 9 Jun 2007.
 Although most migratory movement is completed by mid-May, small groups or occasionally individuals may remain anywhere in the state throughout summer months.

 - High counts: 3000 at Calamus Reservoir, Loup Co 6 Apr 2019, 2700 at Lake McConaughy 16 May 2003, 2390 there 28 Apr 2001, and “low thousands” at Harlan Co Reservoir 27 Mar 2013.
 Estimates of 1000 and 4000 were made by different observers at Calamus Reservoir, Loup Co 25 Mar 2017.